-In 2022, the COVID-19 pandemic was still evolving and affecting the macro economy.
-The implementation of measures to contain the epidemic in various countries has caused serious disruptions in the global raw material supply chain and logistics and transportation, which have also affected the Group's sales of stainless steel supplies to a certain degree.
-For the year ended 31 December 2022, this business segment recorded revenue of approximately HK\$115,000,000, accounting for approximately 5% of the Group's revenue and representing a decrease of 29% as compared to approximately HK\$163,000,000 in last year.
-Operating profit for the year amounted to approximately HK\$5,000,000 (2021: HK\$6,000,000).
+For the year ended 31 December 2023, this business segment recorded revenue of approximately HK\$58,000,000, accounting for approximately 3% of the Group's revenue and representing a decrease of 49% as compared to approximately HK\$115,000,000 in the same period last year.
+Operating profit for the year amounted to approximately HK\$6,000,000 (2022: HK\$5,000,000).
+The increase in profit was mainly attributable to the effective management of the Group, which continued to optimise organisation structure and strengthened efforts in implementing cost reduction and efficiency enhancement, enabling the gross profit margin to rebound to its previous normal level.

 In respect of trading of stainless steel supplies, the Group has established strong relationship with some global leading steel manufacturing companies since commencing the business in 1988.
 As such, it is able to provide a diverse range of reliable and high-quality steel supplies to end-users, while procuring stainless steel raw materials for the Group's dyeing and finishing machines business in a more cost-effective way.
+During the Year, the intergroup sales of this business segment was approximately HK\$88,000,000 (2022: HK\$94,000,000).

-Looking ahead to 2023, the price of stainless steel supplies is expected to remain at relatively high levels.
+Looking ahead to 2024, the price of stainless steel supplies is expected to fluctuate within a narrow range around the current level.
 The Group will continue to adopt a prudent approach in running this business.
 It will take appropriate actions to mitigate market risks, adjust selling prices and inventory level appropriately and in a timely manner based on market analysis and its judgment, in order to improve the inventory turnover ratio while minimising the risk on price fluctuations.
 At the same time, the Group will strengthen the credit management of sales and trade receivables in order to lower the risk of bad debts and improve its cash flow position.